gvwilson/sensibleadventures/nardica/nardica.md

 and at the end all they'd have would be---

-"It's a differential separator pump," she told Honesty's First as the shapes came together in her head to form an answer.
+"It's a differential separator pump," she told Honesty's First as shapes and clues came together in her head to form an answer as clear as it was impossible for her to know.
 "Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."